blockstorm/blockstorm.github.com/pages/donate.md

 #Donate

 Below you can donate to blockstorm.com.
-At the moment we only accept donations through paypal though you don't need to have an account (you can pay with your credit or bank card).
-If you can't use any of those methods please contact admin[at]blockstorm[dot]com.
+Currently we are only accepting donations through paypal though you don't need to have an account (you can pay with your credit or bank card).
+If you are unable pay using any of the methods paypal provides please contact admin[at]blockstorm[dot]com.
 After donating 5&euro; (approximately 6.20$ or 4&pound;) you will become VIP on the server.
 See our [FAQ] (http://blockstorm.com/faq.html).

 All donations are solely used to pay for the hosting.
 Thank you for supporting the server.